 - Don’t leave your cybersecurity to chance, leave it to us

-State-sponsored threats are particularly insidious and disruptive as attackers see the global financial sector as a tempting target due to its importance to national economies.
-And state sponsored cybercriminal-in-chief is currently North Korea.
-The nation has been implicated in financially motivated attacks in over 30 other countries in the last few years.
+State-sponsored threats are particularly insidious and disruptive.
+This type of attacker sees the global financial sector as a tempting target due to its importance to national economies.
+And the state sponsored cybercriminal-in-chief is currently North Korea.
+In the last few years, the nation has been implicated in financially motivated attacks in over 30 other countries.

 What motivates financial services cyberattacks?

-For example, where the criminal’s motivation is to target your data integrity or sabotage, they will usually tamper with, disrupt or destroy systems using ransomware and distributed denial of service (DDoS) attacks.
+For example, where the criminal’s motivation is to target your data integrity or sabotage, they will usually tamper with, disrupt, or destroy systems using ransomware and distributed denial of service (DDoS) attacks.

-How to protect your business from a cyber attack – know the three key threats
+How to protect your business from a cyberattack – know the three key threats

-Despite the threat landscape continuously evolving and becoming evermore sophisticated, criminals are constantly recycling old attack methods.
+Despite the threat landscape evolving and becoming more sophisticated, criminals are constantly recycling old attack methods.
 According to US tech business, Akamai, in their 2019 State of the Internet/Security Financial Services Attack Economy Report, 94% of all observed attacks against the sector came from one of just four well-known methods.